 The Company has entered into an employment agreement with its President and Chief Executive Officer, Arthur J. Higgins.
-Under the employment agreement Mr. Higgins will receive a base salary of \$500,000 per year and will be entitled to participate in Enzon's bonus plan for management commencing with the fiscal year ending June 30, 2002.
-The employment agreement may be terminated by either party with twelve months written notice, but not before June 15, 2005.
-Under the terms of Mr. Higgins' employment agreement, he is entitled to a bonus of between 0 and 200% of his base salary with a target of 100% of his base salary in future years.
-Under the terms of the agreement, Mr. Higgins is guaranteed a minimum cash bonus in the amount of \$750,000 for the fiscal year ending June 30, 2002.
+Under the employment agreement Mr. Higgins received an initial base salary of \$500,000 per year and has participated in Enzon's bonus plan for management commencing with the fiscal year ending June 30, 2002.
+The employment agreement may be terminated by either party with twelve months written notice, but not before May 31, 2005.
+Under the terms of Mr. Higgins' employment agreement, he is entitled to a bonus of between 0 and 200% of his base salary with a target of 100% of his base salary.
+Under the terms of the agreement, Mr. Higgins was guaranteed a minimum cash bonus in the amount of \$750,000 for the fiscal year ended June 30, 2002.

 On May 31, 2001 pursuant to the employment agreement, Mr. Higgins was granted an option under Enzon's Non-Qualified Plan, to purchase 400,000 shares of Enzon's Common Stock at the per share exercise price of \$70.00, the last reported sale price of a share of the Company's Common Stock on the date of grant.
-The option vested as to 200,000 shares on May 31, 2001; however, these shares do not become exercisable until November 30, 2001.
+The option vested as to 200,000 shares on May 31, 2001; however, the option did not become exercisable as to these shares until November 30, 2001.
 The remaining shares vest and become exercisable as to 50,000 shares on each of the first, second, third and fourth anniversaries of the date of grant.

-Mr. Higgins will be granted an additional option to purchase 400,000 shares of Enzon's Common Stock at the per share exercise price equal to the last reported sale price of a share of Common Stock on December 3, 2001, the date the Board of Directors elected to have him begin serving as Chairman of the Board of Directors.
+Pursuant to the employment agreement, Mr. Higgins was granted an additional option to purchase 400,000 shares of Enzon's Common Stock at the per share exercise price of \$57.67, the last reported sale price of a share of Common Stock on December 3, 2001, the date the Board of Directors elected to have him begin serving as Chairman of the Board of Directors.
 Such option will vest and become exercisable as to 100,000 shares on the first, second, third and fourth anniversaries of such date.
-Notwithstanding the foregoing, all unvested options granted to Mr. Higgins shall immediately vest and become exercisable when the last reported sale price of a share of Enzon's Common Stock is at least \$100.00 as reported on the Nasdaq National Market for at least twenty consecutive trading days, provided that, Mr. Higgins is then employed by Enzon on a full-time basis as its President and Chief Executive Officer.
+Notwithstanding the foregoing, all unvested options granted to Mr. Higgins pursuant to his employment agreement shall immediately vest and become exercisable if (i) the last reported sale price of a share of Enzon's Common Stock is at least \$100.00 as reported on the Nasdaq National Market for at least twenty consecutive trading days, provided that, Mr. Higgins is then employed by Enzon on a full-time basis as its President and Chief Executive Officer, (ii) Mr. Higgins' employment is terminated without "cause" (as defined in Mr. Higgins' employment agreement) in connection with a "change in control" (as defined in Mr. Higgins' employment agreement), or (iii) Mr. Higgins terminates his employment for "good reason" (as defined in Mr. Higgins' employment agreement) in connection with a change in control.

 Pursuant to the employment agreement, Mr. Higgins also received 25,000 shares of restricted Common Stock, which shall vest as to 5,000 shares per year commencing on the first anniversary of the commencement of his employment (May 31, 2001).
+The shares of restricted Common Stock will vest immediately upon (i) the Company terminating Mr. Higgins' employment without cause, (ii) Mr. Higgins terminating his employment for good reason, or (iii) Mr. Higgins' death or "disability" (as defined in Mr. Higgins' employment agreement).